Nicklas-Carpenter/egmodr/README.md

 limitation.
 Time and interest permitting, I'd like to address this.

 ## Future work
-I created EGMoDr as part of an effort to understand the Linux input subsystem as well as fulfill a goal I had when I first started getting into computers (being able to write code to let me use a gamepad as a mouse).
-As such, I don't anticipate any serious, long-term effort being put into EGMoDr.
+I created `EGMoDr` as part of an effort to understand the Linux input subsystem as well as fulfill a goal I had when I first started getting into computers (being able to write code to let me use a gamepad as a mouse).
+As such, I don't anticipate any serious, long-term effort being put into `EGMoDr`.
 That said, it was education, fun to work on, and ended up working better than I expected.
 While it certainly won't become a part of my normal workflow, I found using the gamepad as an input device to be surprisingly intutitive.
 I could definitely see